-The IRS grants you an automatic six-month extension to file your taxes every year, as long as you complete Form 4868.
+The IRS grants you an automatic extension to file your taxes every year, as long as you complete Form 4868.

 Incomplete tax documentation